krishnarathnam/NH_SJC25HACK_AIML_034-Random-Forest-/README.md

 - Node.js 18+
 - npm 9+
 - MongoDB (local or hosted)
-- Optional: Ollama running locally with a model like `llama3.1:8b` for tutoring and evaluations
+- Ollama running locally with a model like `llama3.1:8b` for tutoring and evaluations
-- Optional: An emotion service at `EMOTION_URL` (see Environment)
+- An emotion service at `EMOTION_URL`

 ### 1) Backend Setup
 ```bash